 Even though the Skyline R32 was well-designed and fantastically engineered, this generation still has a few common issues.
 The first one is the gearbox failure.
 It has been known for Skyline manual transmissions to fail due to hard use.
 The second common problem is the oil pump failure, which can be especially dangerous since your engine is left without fuel pressure.
 Make sure to always check those two things before you purchase an R32.
 Some owners also reported problems with electrics (headlights), but those are easy to sort out.

 The R33 generation of Nissan Skyline was a considerable step up from the already famous R32 model.
-Thanks to more engineering and tougher construction, the R33 was a bit heavier, bigger, and only came equipped the with six-cylinder engines (naturally aspirated and turbocharged).
+Thanks to more engineering and tougher construction, the R33 was a bit heavier, bigger, and only came equipped with six-cylinder engines (naturally aspirated and turbocharged).
 Design-wise, the R33 looked similar to its predecessor and was only available as a four-door sedan or two-door coupe with a more modern styling and an improved interior.
-Nissan used the RB-series engines; they ranged from 2.0-liters to 2.8-liters.
+Nissan used the RB-series engines; they ranged from 2.0-litres to 2.8-litres.

 Of course, the most exciting version was the R33 GT-R, which debuted way back in 1994.
-It was an improvement in almost every sense over the outgoing R32 GT-R. Under the hood was the RB26DETT engine, which was a twin-turbocharged, 2.6-liter straight-six with 305 HP, although it was sometimes stated that the power output was only 280 HP.
-In 1996, Nissan introduced the Nismo 400 R with an upgraded 2.8-liter engine with 395 HP, which really pushed the envelope for this class.
-As you can expect, the performance figures were astonishing, and the standard R33 GT-R was capable of sub 5-second 0-60mph times as well as beating the Nürburgring lap record previously set by R32 GT-R.
+It was an improvement in almost every sense over the outgoing R32 GT-R. Under the hood was the RB26DETT engine, which was a twin-turbocharged, 2.6-litre straight-six with 305 HP, although it was sometimes stated that the power output was only 280 HP.
+In 1996, Nissan introduced the Nismo 400 R with an upgraded 2.8-litre engine with 395 HP, which really pushed the envelope for this class.
+As you can expect, the performance figures were astonishing, and the standard R33 GT-R was capable of sub-5-second 0-60mph times as well as beating the Nürburgring lap record previously set by R32 GT-R.

 217,133 R33 Skylines were produced from 1993 to 1998.